Step-by-Step: How We Built "Bernie the Barber" a Sharp Small Business Website

 An effective website doesn't just describe features -- it guides the reader through the page and the conversion process.

-We built multiple CTAs to encourage action, wherever visitors are on the page or in their decision-making process:
+We built in multiple CTAs to encourage action, wherever visitors are on the page -- or in their decision-making process:

-- Book Now in the hero section for ready-to-book visitors and again at the bottom of the page, after visitors are more familiar with Bernie and what he has to offer.
+- Book Now button appears a second time on the page -- now that visitors are more familiar with Bernie and what he has to offer.

-- Email Signup Form to build an ongoing client relationship with someone who might just be browsing at this point.
+- Email Signup Form to build an ongoing client relationship with visitors who may just be browsing at this point.

 - Downloadable Poster is a creative touch that invites sharing and, hopefully, extends the brand's reach offline.